MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### EnableSha1ForLocalAnchors

-  #### Allow certificates signed using SHA-1 when issued by local trust anchors (deprecated)
+  #### Allow certificates signed using SHA-1 when issued by local trust anchors (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 91.
   #### Supported versions:

-  - On Windows and macOS since 85 or later
+  - On Windows and macOS since 85, until 91

   #### Description